 6. Focus on the process

 Once you are on the horse, you want to be ready and completely focused.
-When you notice you are still thinking about the outcome (results), or the people around you, you are not completely focused on your horse.
-So whenever you notice your distracted, just go back to your bubble, be in the moment and focus on what you can influence right now, which is your riding.
+When you notice you are still thinking about the outcome (results), the people around you, or you are worried about what might go wrong, you are not completely focused on your horse.
+So whenever you notice you’re distracted, just go back into your bubble, be in the moment and focus on what you can influence right now, which is your riding and the connection with your horse.

 7. You can do this!